-The Phuket office of the Public Relations Department of Thailand (PR Phuket) announced through a post on its official Facebook page this afternoon that so far 10,539 people in Phuket had been classified as at risk of contracting COVID-19 since the outbreak began, an increase of 72 on the 10,467 reported yesterday.
+The Phuket office of the Public Relations Department of Thailand (PR Phuket) announced through a post on its official Facebook page today that so far 10,705 people in Phuket had been classified as at risk of contracting COVID-19 since the outbreak began, an increase of 51 on the 10,654 reported yesterday.

-PR Phuket today also reported that 69 people remained in hospital, comprising 18 people already confirmed as infected, and 51 people still waiting for test results, a decrease of seven from the 58 reported in the report for yesterday.
+PR Phuket today reported that 50 people remained in hospital, down 27 from yesterday.
+The 50 comprised 13 people already confirmed as infected, and 37 people still waiting for test results, down 24 from the 61 reported yesterday.

 So far three people in Phuket have died as a direct result of being infected with COVID-19, including an Australian hotel manager from Khao Lak whose family lived in Nai Harn.

 “All confirmed COVID-19 cases are receiving hospital treatment,” the Phuket Provincial Health Office, which serves as the Phuket Coronavirus disease 2019 (COVID-19) Incident Command Center, noted in their report today.

 “In this phase, Phuket has relaxed the COVID-19 restrictions by opening additional businesses in shopping centres.
 Shopping malls and community malls may be open from 10.00 - 20.00 hrs,” the PPHO noted in their report.

 Shopping centres are to ensure that the number of customers is limited to one person every five square meters.

 People entering shopping centres must adjust to the ‘New Normal’, the PPHO noted.
 This includes people registering their entry and exit of the venue by using the Thai Chana web portal.

 The web portal helps to control the number of people in each venue and helps health officers keep track of where people confirmed as infected are visiting.